Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Decapitate whip

-A variation of a reverse whip.
+A variation of a [handshake reverse whip].
 It requires a [handshake] hold.
 Do a [J-hook], but on step 3 don't release her right hand, go over her head.
 On step 4, hold or "cup" her left triceps with your left hand.
 Use your right hand to turn her back into the right position.

 #### Hustle whip